-POLICY CI 1.1.4a: The City shall maintain a five-year capital improvement schedule of the Capital Improvement Element which shall be incorporate by reference the Community Investment Plan as adopted and as amended annually by the City Commission.
+POLICY CI 1.1.4a: The City shall maintain a five-year capital improvement schedule which shall be amended annually by the City Commission.

 POLICY CI 1.1.4b: Top priority will be given to appropriate levels and schedules of recapitalization including quantity, replacement cost, life cycle and annual depreciation/recapitalization needs when developing budget recommendations for the Community Investment Plan.